SSL-DTM/semantic_segmentation/README.md

 The `MODEL.PRETRAINED` argument from command line or the configuration file can be set to a pretrained model file for finetuning the model rather than training from scratch.

+Check out [this](https://github.com/SSL-DTM/model_weights) repo for a list of trained and pretrained model weights.